operaton/operaton-keycloak/README.md

 </dependency>
 ```

 What we need is a bridge between Spring Security and Operaton.
-Hence insert a KeycloakAuthenticationProvider as follows:
+Hence, insert a KeycloakAuthenticationProvider as follows:

 ```java
 /**